UCL winner Achraf Hakimi reportedly dating ex-wife of his former PSG teammate

 Yanina Latorre offers insights

-Latorre is a prominent figure on Argentina’s gossip circuit and part of the panel at LAM (Los Ángeles de la Mañana), shared her disbelief and tantalizing details with her audience.
+Latorre, a prominent figure on Argentina’s gossip circuit and part of the panel at LAM (Los Ángeles de la Mañana), shared her disbelief and tantalising details with her audience.

 “I insist Wanda surpasses herself day by day,” Latorre began.
 “What are you doing in Munich?
 What are you doing at the PSG hotel?”